Juul03/ID-tech-track-23-24/README.md

 The leaves on the treemap can be selected, when users do this, the dividens of genders will appear on that incidenttype.

 The application is build for desktop screens.
-However the treemap adapts his size to the widht of the screen. when the screen is smaller than 500px, the treemap increases in length.
+However the treemap adapts his size to the width of the screen.
+When the screen is smaller than 500px, the treemap increases in length.

 ## Build with...